-- "Downloading & Installing Software," on page 58, - "Before Updating from Zones 1.0," on page 59, - "Zones 1.4.2 for Linux & Windows," on page 63, - "Creating the Drive Groups in MegaRAID (Linux & Windows)," on page 77, - "Formatting the Drives using YaST2 in Linux," on page 79, - "Windows Server Manager," on page 84, - "CLI Zoning Tool, version 1.4," on page 91, - and "Disk RAID Support," on page 119.
+- "Downloading & Installing Software," on page 62, - "Operating Zones 1.4.2 for CentOS, Linux, & Windows," on page 69, - "Creating the Drive Groups in MegaRAID (CentOS, Linux & Windows)," on page 83, - "Formatting the Drives Using YaST2 in Linux," on page 88, - "Windows Server Manager," on page 93, - "CLI Zoning Tool, version 1.4," on page 99, - "Disk RAID Support," on page 127.

 Zoning is required when multiple SAS connections are operational, in order to stop drives from being affected by other non-owner SAS controllers (HBAs).
 Zoning allows the various SAS connections to be accessible only to the drives that they own.
-Essentially, zoning allows an administrator to control which HBA in what server can see which drive sets.
-When open zoning is enabled, all the SAS connections can see all of the drives.
-For dual-ported SAS drives, both ports will be exposed, so the drives will show up twice.
+Essentially, zoning allows an administrator to control which HBAs can access which drives.
+When open zoning is enabled, all the SAS connections can access all of the drives.
+For dual-slotted SAS drives, both slots will be exposed, so the drives will show up twice.
 This situation will cause conflict between the HBAs.